sydasif/sydasif.github.io/_posts/miscellaneous/2025-10-28-aider-and-ollama.md

 * Use **local AI models** for sensitive or offline work.
 * Use **cloud models** for large scripts or complex logic.
 * Be specific in prompts — clear instructions yield cleaner code.
+* Set up a bash alias for different models

 ---